uniwebcms/framework/README.md

 npx @uniwebcms/framework@latest create my-project --site demo --module marketing
 ```

 Creates a local Foundation at `src/marketing` for building custom components, plus a demo site for testing.
+Perfect for your own site with complete control over components—start with what you need, expand if your requirements grow.

 **Content-Only Project** (uses a remote Foundation):